ecosia/pycon22-prometheus-workshop/README.md

 rate(requests_total[1m])
 ```

-### Section 5: Making Dashboards with Grafana
+#### Making Dashboards with Grafana

 [Grafana](http://grafana.com) is an open-source metric visualisation tool, which can be used to create dashboards containing many graphs.
 Grafana can visualise data from multiple sources, including Prometheus.
 The `docker-compose` command used in the previous section will also start a Grafana container, which uses the Grafana configuration file in this repo to connect to Prometheus.
-After running the startup command (same as above, `docker-compose up --build`), you'll be able to find Grafana on `http://localhost:3000`
+After running the startup command mentioned above, `docker-compose up --build`), you'll be able to find Grafana on `http://localhost:3000`

 Grafana uses authentication, which, for this workshop, is configured in the `docker-compose.yaml` file.
 The credentials configured for this workshop are: